SC's Pseudo-Blog

 15 January 2025

 Hey guys.
 You can thank Tigermark for this update.
 He sent me a message the other day, asking how my family was dealing with the massive fires that are still, as I write this, active in southern California.
 I'm not going to dive into that subject, at least not now.
-This is all about the gentle nudge Tiger's message gave me towards re-attempting ... again, to reconnect with the furry genre and community.
+This is all about the gentle nudge Tiger's message gave me a gentle nudge towards attempting ... again ... to reconnect with the furry genre and community.
 Now I admit, my presence in the community over the years has been confined mostly to the Planet Furry Forums.
 As far as I know, it is the only place where I have maintained and contributed to a presence, never mind how sporadic and sketchy that presence has become lately.
 So I will do two things:

 I will start blogging again.
 Nothing serious, just a way of catching up with folks who might be interested in what I'm doing these days.
 I'm not very good at keeping up with individuals these days.
 Or maybe it would be more accurate to say I'm not very good at initiating the process of keeping up.
 My bad, but at least blogging is a first step towards resuming regular dialog with folks I miss.